 Step 3: Connect Android Wear to PC.
 Open a command prompt or terminal window on your PC where the OTA update zip is present.
 To do so, type cmd in address bar and hit Enter key.

-Step 4: Reboot your Android device into the bootloader or Fastboot mode.
+Step 4: Reboot your Android device into stock recovery mode.
 To do so, issue the following command through cmd or terminal.

 Note: To check your connectivity, issue the command “adb devices” before the bootloader command.